This page is from APP, the official source of professional practice for policing.

 These crimes should be investigated by a trained wildlife crime officer (WCO).
 Most forces will have at least one WCO whose role it is to carry out wildlife crime investigations.
 If a WCO is unavailable to carry out the initial investigation, then another officer should do so, liaising with a WCO at the earliest opportunity.
 The force should then decide who should continue the investigation.

 Wildlife offences are currently covered under a range of legislation.
 These briefing notes provide an investigator with advice on the more common offences which they may encounter and highlight issues they should consider during an investigation.

-The briefing notes are based on the United Kingdom government wildlife crime priorities that are identified through the National Wildlife Crime Unit (May 2016) Strategic Assessment (set every two years) and advice taken from the Wildlife Crime Conservation Advisory Group that supports that process.
+The briefing notes are based on the UK government wildlife crime priorities that are identified through the National Wildlife Crime Unit (2022) Strategic Assessment (set every two years) and advice taken from the Wildlife Crime Conservation Advisory Group that supports that process.

 In the majority of cases, the police service can enforce relevant legislation.
 In some cases, however, this power falls to other statutory agencies, such as Natural England and the Welsh Government (for poisoning incidents) or the Environment Agency (for unlicensed fishing).